nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 Task PreparePluginToUninstallAsync()
 ```

-This method will be invoked when we click `UninstallAsync` button for the plugin.
-Code inside this method will be executed before the nopCommerce uninstalls the plugin from system.
-In this method we may want to write the logic to validate our plugin from uninstallation.
-For example here we can check if there are other plugins which are depending on the plugin we are trying to uninstall.
+This method will be invoked when we click the `UninstallAsync` button for the plugin.
+Code inside this method will be executed before the nopCommerce uninstalls the plugin from the system.
+In this method, we may want to write the logic to validate our plugin from uninstallation.
+For example, here we can check if there are other plugins which are depending on the plugin we are trying to uninstall.
 If so we may not want users to uninstall the plugin until the plugin depending on the current plugin is uninstalled.

 ## Class `PluginDescriptor`

-This class as name implies holds the information that describes about the plugin.
-If you compare the *properties* from this class to *key* from **plugin.json** file, you will see similar structure.
-That is because this class **PluginDescriptor.cs** is used to map that **plugin.json** file to C# class, so that the information provided in **plugin.json** can be used by nopCommerce.
-Except those properties `PluginDescriptor` class contains some more properties and helper methods like.
+This class as the name implies holds the information that describes the plugin.
+If you compare the *properties* from this class to *key* from the **plugin.json** file, you will see a similar structure.
+That is because this class **PluginDescriptor.cs** is used to map that **plugin.json** file to C# class so that the information provided in **plugin.json** can be used by nopCommerce.
+Except for those properties `PluginDescriptor` class contains some more properties and helper methods.

 ### Property `Installed`